Borrow Wisely for Your Education & Know Your Repayment Options

 What every student loan borrower needs to know

-Before you borrow or if you have already borrowed a student loan, the below Q&A will provide you with some “financial literacy” or enhance your knowledge of your student loan borrower repayment options, rights, and responsibilities.
-This Q&A will also help answer most of your questions and give you resources to assist you while in school, during a leave of absence/withdrawal and after completion of your degree program.
+Before you borrow, or if you have already borrowed a student loan, the below Q&A will provide you with some “financial literacy.”
+In other words, it will provide you with useful tips and information on your student loan repayment options, rights, and responsibilities as well as the consequences of defaulting on your student loan.
+It will also help answer your questions you may have about your loans while in school, during a leave of absence, should you need to withdrawal and what to do after you complete your degree program.

 How much should I borrow?